 All startup owners dream of exponential growth.
-In a 2018 study by the British Business Bank, one in three businesses said that they wanted to grow their operation, but were unsure how to go about it.
+In a 2018 study by the British Business Bank, one in three businesses said that they wanted to grow their operation, but were unsure how to build a growth marketing team or how to go about it as a whole.

 It’s all in the preparation and strategy.
 An article we came across from Business 2 Community offers up a few tips for those startups who want to double their revenues but are wary of over-committing too many resources to achieve it.